p0pr0ck5/lua-resty-waf/README.md

 			header_filter_by_lua '
 				local FreeWAF = require "fw"

-				-- instantiate a new instance of the module
-				-- note that options set in previous handlers
-				-- do not need to be set again local fw = FreeWAF:new()
+				-- note that options set in previous handlers (in the same scope) -- do not need to be set again local fw = FreeWAF:new()

-				-- run the firewall
 				fw:exec()
 			';

 			body_filter_by_lua '
 				local FreeWAF = require "fw"

-				-- instantiate a new instance of the module local fw = FreeWAF:new()
+				local fw = FreeWAF:new()

-				-- run the firewall
 				fw:exec()
 			';

 			log_by_lua '
 				local FreeWAF = require "fw"

-				-- instantiate a new instance of the module local fw = FreeWAF:new()
+				local fw = FreeWAF:new()

 				-- write out any event log entries to the